-Sometimes, you want some text (or Javascript code) to only be displayed (or run) when the reader reads this passage the first time, or alternatively when she goes back to it.
-While it is trivial to add some code to check that, it is a common enough pattern to justify its own variant: you'll just have to insert a named code block with the number:
+Sometimes, you want some text (or Javascript code) to only be displayed (or run) when the reader reads this passage the first time, or alternatively9 when she goes back to it.
+While it is trivial to add some code to check that, it is a common enough pattern to justify its own variant : you'll juste have to insert a named code block with the number:

+'''

+'''1

-''' @"Only displayed at first passage"@
+@"Only displayed at first passage"@

+'''2

 @"Only displayed at second passage"@

-2 @"Only displayed at second passage"@

-2
+'''>2

 @"Displayed at passage 3, 4 and so on.

 '''